README File

 #

-Videos Stored in GitHubBecause of their size and in order to keep our main Content repo small, we store large media files in a separate repository: content-assets.
+Videos Stored in GitHubBecause of their size and in order to keep our main Content repo small, we store large media files in a separate repository.

 To add the video file, open a pull request with the video file at content-assets repository.
 The file should be placed in the directory: Assets/<PackName>/